 Optimizing land use for affordable homes

-Possible approaches to creating more equitable access to land
+Approaches to creating more equitable access to land:

 - Reforming zoning ordinances and design manuals to allow for a greater variety of housing types.